 Let’s discuss in details about these Yoga Asanas

 This yoga pose is a meditative one which you should ideally practice in the morning.
-This asana helps to improve the digestive process as well as relieves gas.
+Moreover, this asana helps to improve the digestive process as well as relieves gas.
 Apart from strengthening the digestive process, this posture strengthens the thighs, knees, and ankles.
 If you have problems with the heart or suffering from an injury, avoid this pose or practice this under supervision.

-This asana should be practiced by those who have mastered the Hero Pose. in addition to providing a good stretch to the thighs, knees, ankles, abdomen and deep hip flexors, it boosts up the digestive process.
+This asana should be practiced by those who have mastered the Hero Pose.
+In addition to providing a good stretch to the thighs, knees, ankles, abdomen and deep hip flexors, it boosts up the digestive process.

 The following conditions can be cured using this asana-